 Description: Need some help with homework or just a quiet space to complete it before you go home?
 Drop into the homework club where help, computers and space are available!

 Math TeamDescription: The Clarke Math Team consists of two major components, IMLEM and MATHCOUNTS.
 While there are a number of other contests we participate in, the focus is on IMLEM and MATHCOUNTS.
-Josh Frost, Clarke math teacher, heads the MATHCOUNTS part of the team and Eric Stout, parent of a former Clarke student, heads the IMLEM part.
+The team is led by Clarke math teachers Josh Frost, who runs the MATHCOUNTS activities, and Jeff Woodcock, who heads up the IMLEM part.

 MATHCOUNTS is the premiere team competition in the USA for middle schools and Clarke has been state champs on an almost yearly basis.
 Three or four tryouts are held at the beginning of the year to narrow the pool of team candidates to 15-20 students (of whom 10 will eventually be chosen to represent Clarke at the competitions in February and March).
 Those 15-20 students will practice weekly before the team is chosen in January.
 More information on MATHCOUNTS can be found at www.mathcounts.org.

 Description: The Science Bowl Club welcomes science enthusiasts who like to study hard while building friendships.
 The club encourages and prepares students to be contenders in the U.S. Department of Energy (DOE) National Science Bowl®.
 This is a nationwide academic competition that tests students’ knowledge in all areas of science and mathematics.
 Teams of 4-5 students will face-off at the Regional, held at MIT in February, in fast-paced question-and-answer rounds on a range of topics from biology, chemistry, Earth science, physics, energy studies and math.
 Regional winners will be invited to the national competition in Washington DC.
-Clarke was the proud winner of the Regional last year, and came in 3rd for Nationals.Supervising Teacher: Ms. GrosslightDay: WednesdaysRoom: 332Time: 3:00 - 4:30 PMGrade Level: All Middle School Students Welcome
+Clarke was the proud winner of the Regional last year, and came in 3rd for Nationals.Supervising Teacher: Ms. GrosslightDay: WednesdaysRoom: 332Time: 3:00 - 4:30 PMGrade Level: All middle school students welcome.How to Join: Contact Ms. Grosslight for sign-up information.

 Description: Would you like to publish Animated Stories, create interactive art, design computer games?
-Scratch is a programming language that lets you create your own programs with graphics, music, sounds and voice.Supervising Teacher: Chris GarrityDay: Tuesdays (Must sign up in advance)Room: 346 and IMCTime: 3:00 - 4:30 PMGrade Level: All Middle School Students Welcome
+Scratch is a programming language that lets you create your own programs with graphics, music, sounds and voice.Supervising Adult: Chris GarrityDay: Tuesdays (Must sign up in advance; see below)Room: 346 and IMCTime: 3:00 - 4:30 p.m.Grade Level: All middle school students are welcome.How to Join: See the sign-up sheet at the front office!